Mateusz837/adventureworks-supply-chain-analytics-sql/README.md

 The project focuses on **inventory control, replenishment logic, and demand planning**, reflecting the type of analyses performed daily by **supply chain planners, inventory analysts, and BI teams** in manufacturing and distribution environments.

-**The goal of this project is to demonstrate strong SQL proficiency** by applying advanced analytical techniques to realistic supply chain and demand planning scenarios.
+**The goal of this project is to demonstrate SQL proficiency** by applying advanced analytical techniques to realistic supply chain and demand planning scenarios.
 The analysis emphasizes clear query structure, explicit assumptions, readable logic, and direct business applicability.

 ---